estherkyx/tp/docs/UserGuide.md

 * `PHONE_NUMBER` should be a Singaporean number: exactly 8 digits starting with 3, 6, 8, or 9
 * `EMAIL` should be of the format `local-part@domain`
 * `ADDRESS` can take any values, and it should not be blank
 * `TAG` is optional and can be specified multiple times.
-Tag names should not consist of only whitespace(s).
+However, tag names should not consist of only whitespace(s), and duplicate(s) will be ignored.

 Collecting all personal details (i.e. phone number, email and address) are necessary for tuition centres to be able to contact their customers.
 JC students should have the relevant contact details for their school life, so there is no need to account for persons who might not have them.